tetradice/hyperapp-types/README.md

 Features
 --------

-@hyperapp/types includes 2 utility types.
+hyperapp-types includes 2 utility types.

 1. `WiredActions` - Generate wired actions type from actions.
 (Also nesting action)
 2. `ParamType` - Extract parameter type from action.
 It is a little something extra :-)